classy-org/postman-collections/fetch-source-codes/README.md

 ## Purpose

-A key feature of the Classy platform is allowing users to specify custom source codes to track conversions on transactions, fundraising teams, or fundraising pages.
+A key feature of the GoFundMe Pro platform is allowing users to specify custom source codes to track conversions on transactions, fundraising teams, or fundraising pages.
 For more information on how this works, please [review this article](https://support.classy.org/s/article/source-codes).
 This Postman collection has examples of how to retrieve source codes associated with a specific transaction, fundraising page, or fundraising team; along with how to fetch all source codes associated with a campaign or organization's transactions, fundraising pages, and/or fundraising teams.

 This collection will not modify any data in your account, only retrieve information that already exists.
 If you do not currently utilize source codes, no source code data will be returned.
 However, you can utilize the Mock Server to gain understanding on how this data can be retrieved.
 More information on how to use the Mock Server is [further down in this README](#mock-server).